-Sponge Cake is one of my favourite kind of cakes.
+Pantespani, is one of my favourite kind of cakes, which I use to make birthday cakes.
 Sometimes I make it plain and sometimes I add dark cocoa in it and I love that it is so versatile that you can make so many different things with it.
-I make Birthday Cakes with different fillings and decorations and with the same recipe I also make Swiss Rolls or roulades.

 Sponge cake can be used as a base for different kinds of cakes and desserts.